Emergency Response Coordination Centre: Union Civil Protection Mechanism (UCPM)

-2.1 Notable examples of UCPM responses
+Notable examples of UCPM responses

 Since its inception in 2001, the EU Civil Protection Mechanism has responded to over 700 requests for assistance inside and outside the EU.
 Some notable examples are included below.

 2013 Typhoon Haiyan (Philippines): As a response to one of the decade's deadliest tropical cyclones, 26 participating states of the UCPM offered in-kind assistance, including 25 civil protection experts, medical services in the form of medical teams, posts and field hospitals that provided treatment for thousands of patients, shelter and sanitation items and in total 40 million euros of humanitarian and early recovery funding.

 2015 Nepal earthquake: In total 17 participating states of the UCPM helped in the form of advanced medical posts and medical teams, search and rescue teams, water purification, Technical Assistance and Support Teams (TAST) and in-kind assistance including shelter, beds, blankets, clothes, medical equipment and medicines.
 The European Union Civil Protection Team (EUCPT), composed of 10 experts and three Liaison officers, was deployed to Nepal for a total period of 20 days.

 2019 Hurricane Ida (Mozambique): the UCPM was activated on 20 March following a request for assistance.
 Nine EU MS teams responded through the UCPM of which five provided in-kind assistance including shelter and non-food items.
 To support the response also two EU Civil Protection teams were deployed to Mozambique together with four ERCC liaison officers and one European Centre for Disease Prevention and Control epidemiologist.
 In total more than 300 staff, including 180 doctors/nurses, were deployed.
 In addition to physical aid, analytical services in the form of 41 maps were also produced to assist the Mozambican authorities with the immediate response.

 2020 Beirut explosions (Lebanon): After the devastating explosions in Beirut, the UCPM activation enabled the ERCC to coordinate the delivery of crisis response from 20 European countries.
-In the immediate aftermath, specialized search and rescue teams, chemical assessment experts, and medical personnel were dispatched, along with essential medical supplies.
+In the immediate aftermath, specialised search and rescue teams, chemical assessment experts, and medical personnel were dispatched, along with essential medical supplies.
 Additionally, within the first week, the ERCC oversaw the delivery of 17 tonnes of humanitarian aid, including medicines and medical equipment, to support the relief efforts.

 Repatriation of EU citizens during the COVID-19 outbreak.

 COVID-19 pandemic: In response to the COVID-19 crisis, the UCPM efficiently facilitated the repatriation of over 90,000 EU citizens globally.
 Additionally, through rescEU, it secured and distributed over 1.3 million protective masks, ventilators, PPE, therapeutics, and other vital supplies to bolster national health systems.
 The crisis has also led to a reinforced legal framework, enhancing preparedness for multi-country emergencies by enabling the European Commission to procure essential resources directly under rescEU, subject to specific conditions.

 Ukraine: the largest-ever EU civil protection operation continues at full force.